 Nothing On Earth

 “Whom have I in heaven but you?
 And there is nothing on earth that I desire besides you.
 My flesh and my heart may fail, but God is the strength of my heart and my portion forever.”
-Psalm 73:25-26
+(Psalm 73:25-26)

-If I never get another raise, if I never buy a home, if I never take another vacation, if I never eat out, if I never have what they have, if nothing in my life ever changes, God is enough for me.
+If I never get another raise, if I never buy a home, if I never take another vacation, if I never eat at my favorite restaurants, if nothing in my life ever changes, God is enough for me.
 He is my portion and he is enough.
 The antidote to envy is contentment in the God who is worth more than the world.